 Attracting A Mate

 Every peacock has their own look, made of distinct colour patterns and “eyespots” scattered across the plumage, making the feather more attractive.
-When a male peacock courts a female, he spreads out his tail feathers to display his colours and eyespots.
+When a male peacock courts a female, he spreads out his tail feathers to display his colors and eyespots.
 It is a sign that the peacock is ready to go for sexual intercourse and is looking for a partner.

 How Females Choose